 The Heywise Autism Test offers an easy way for adults to determine if they may be on the autism spectrum.
 It is also an efficient method.
 It also helps to decide if they require further evaluation.

-The Heywise Autism Test is designed for adults 18 years or older who want to understand if they have traits associated with autism spectrum disorder.
+The Heywise Autism Test is designed for adults 18 years or older.
+It helps those who want to understand if they have traits associated with autism spectrum disorder.
 The test is ideally suited for several circumstances:

-Overall, the Heywise Autism Test is an ideal starting point for adults who see autism-like behaviors in themselves or someone they care about.
+The Heywise Autism Test is an ideal starting point.
+It is perfect for adults who see autism-like behaviors in themselves.
+It is also helpful for identifying behaviors in someone they care about.

-The Heywise Autism Test uses a straightforward questionnaire format with multiple choice questions to assess for signs of autism spectrum disorder.
+The Heywise Autism Test uses a straightforward questionnaire format.
+It contains multiple choice questions to assess for signs of autism spectrum disorder.

 Individuals go to the Heywise website to take the test and click the button to start the autism test.
 The test comprises 58 in-depth questions designed to detect behaviors across the areas most impacted by ASD.

 Questions evaluate two core categories: social/communication skills and restrictive/repetitive tendencies.
-Sample social skills questions examine the ability to read facial expressions, make eye contact, form friendships, and exhibit imaginative play as a child.
+Sample social skills questions examine the ability to read facial expressions and make eye contact.
+They also evaluate the formation of friendships and imaginative play as a child.
 Repetitive behavior questions analyze special interests, preferences for routine, sensory issues, and motor mannerisms.

-The test also gauges early childhood development factors often seen in autism, like delayed speech, lack of curiosity, and poor sociability.
+The test also gauges early childhood development factors often seen in autism.
+These include delayed speech, lack of curiosity, and poor sociability.
 Respondent demographics, including age, gender, and country, are collected.

 Each question offers five options on a frequency scale, ranging from “never” to “always.”
 Individuals select the choice that best describes their behaviors and experiences.
 Questions touch on both current behavior and retrospective traits from childhood.